 F. DEEP shall have the discretion to review any of the Districts’ records pertaining to any aspect this Agreement.

-IV.
-POINTS OF CONTACT.
+V. POINTS OF CONTACT.

 The following shall be points of contact for this Agreement unless otherwise agreed to by all Parties, notwithstanding section VI.
 All notices, demands, requests, consents, approvals or other communications required or permitted to be given or which are given with respect to this Agreement (for the purpose of this section collectively called “Notices”) shall be deemed to have been effected at such time as the notice is placed in the U.S. mail, first class and postage prepaid, return receipt requested, or, placed with a recognized, overnight express delivery service that provides for a return receipt.
 All such Notices shall be in writing and shall be addressed as follows: